jlvdb/TheliWrapper/README.md

 * scripts and configuration files from the *THELI* graphical user interface (GUI)
 * *scamp* (optional but recommended), requires *PLplot* with *cairo driver*

-**Note:** More C-libraries then listed may be required to build the binaries, depending on your system.

 Installation